A series of real networks invariants: Introduction

 \section{Introduction}

 One of the most well-known invariant of real networks or networks based on a real-world data is the degree centrality.
 Albert, Jeong, and Barabasi~\cite{BA1} found scale-free property of real networks: for real networks the degree centrality has power-low distribution and for random networks this distribution is different.
 Also they provided an algorithm~\cite{BA2} to construct a network that satisfies scale free property, however the average clustering coefficient of this network was insufficient, i.e. the network was not small-world.
 Boccaletti, Hwang, and Latora~\cite{BH} propose an algorithm to construct a scale-free network with a large average clustering coefficient.
-In~\cite{Tuz} author found that small-world and scale-free properties and not sufficient for real networks.
-More precisely, author provided new centrality called ksi-centrality that is exponentially distributed for real networks and has a different distribution for artificial ones (random, Barabási-Albert, Watts-Strogatz and Boccaletti-Hwang-Latora networks) which in turn shows that the ksi-centrality distinguishes real networks from artificial.
+In~\cite{Tuz} author found that small-world and scale-free properties are insufficient for real-world networks.
+More precisely, the author proposed a new measure of centrality, called ksi-centrality, whose distribution well fitted by the Weibull distribution, has a linear structure with a "heavy tail" on the log plot, is right-skewed for real networks, and is central for networks models (random, Barabási-Albert, Watts-Strogatz and Boccaletti-Hwang-Latora), which in turn shows that the ksi-centrality distinguishes real networks from artificial.

-In this paper, we constructed a series of invariants started from the degree and ksi centralities which also have exponential distributions for real networks and different for artificial.
+In this paper, we constructed a series of invariants based on degree and ksi-centrality that are also well described by the Weibull distribution and have similar properties for distinguishing between real and artificial networks.
 These new invariants are based on Laplacian matrix and connected to a Laplacian matrix spectrum.